NanoGraf31415926535/Algorithms-with-Python/Sort_Algorithms/Info.md

-**Comparison-based Sorting Algorithms**.
+# Comparison-based Sorting Algorithms

 As the name suggests, these algorithms sort a collection of items by comparing pairs of elements and deciding their relative order.
 They rely on the ability to determine if one element is less than, equal to, or greater than another.

 **1. Bubble Sort:**